mikezano/zano-press/src/learning-lessons/2025-09-13-Thats-All-Folks.md

 </main>
 ```

 - `.container` will hold everything together.
-We will use CSS grid to help align everything in a centered way
+It uses CSS grid to help align everything in a centered way
 - `.radial-circles` - the red ring curtains
-- `.blue-circle` the centered circle where sometimes you'd see someone like Porky Pig 🐷 pop out of.
+- `.blue-circle` the centered circle where sometimes you'd see someone like Porky Pig 🐷 pop out of
-- `<svg />` - this element is the key to having our curved text written in.
+- `<svg />` - this element is the key to having our curved text

 ## CSS Setup

-This is the starting set of css what we will use.

 ```css
 #container {